zazuko/knowledge-graph-forum/README.md

 This repository is used for the call for sessions for the Knowledge Graph Forum.

+The Knowledge Graph Forum is a place where companies can show each other their use cases in the field of knowledge graphs.
+The aim is to learn and benefit from other projects.

+Each company has a 20 minute slot to present their use case, followed by 10 minutes of questions.
+The focus of the presentations is very much on real-world, there will be explicitly no sales presentations from vendors.

+The venue will allow people to get to know each other better and to discuss specific issues that may arise from the presentations in smaller groups during the day.

 The 2022 edition of the Knowledge Graph Forum will take place on September 29 2022 (Thursday).
 It will take place in Zurich, Switzerland (Area Viadukt/Industriequartier).

 ## CfP 11.08.2022